NextUrban/Livability_by_Twitter/README.md

   #### 1.3.
 Data collection

-The R commands regarding the prior processes are available at [Rcode](https://github.com/NextUrban/Livability_by_Twitter/blob/master/Rcodes.R).
-Using the latest commands at the end of this code, you would be able to extract the target keywords or hashtags.
+The R commands regarding all the prior processes are available at [Rcode](https://github.com/NextUrban/Livability_by_Twitter/blob/master/Rcodes.R).
+Using the latest commands at the end of this code, you would be able to extract the target keywords or hashtags in every data collection.

+Note: In case of recieving new errors, searching the error message leads you the new answers.
+Moreover, ocassionally you might need to regenerate the authentication keys for the first connection.

 More details regarding the data characteristics are provided below: